As of June 2021, the total collective American revolving debt is back on the rise.

-We’re now sitting at $1.03 trillion in debt as a country.
+We’re currently sitting at $980.4 billion in total debt as a country.

 We’re still carrying more debt as Americans than we were at the height of the Great Recession.

-Combine that with the Federal Reserve estimate that the average interest rate on credit cards is 16.86%, and that is a ton of money in interest.
+Combine our total revolving debt—much of which is from credit cards—with the Federal Reserve estimate that the average interest rate on credit cards is 16.86%, and that is a ton of money in interest.

 If you want to read the full studies you can check out the following articles: